 02.04 Interview selected personnel and review selected design documentation to determine that adequate design controls are implemented.

-02.05 Review selected drawings, procedures and records, and observe selected activities being performed to determine the fabrication, test, and maintenance activities meet SARP design commitments and requirements documented in the CoC.
+02.05 Review selected drawings, procedures and records, and observe selected activities being performed to determine whether the fabrication, test, and maintenance activities meet SARP design commitments and requirements documented in the CoC.

 02.06 Observe activities affecting safety aspects of the packaging (such as fabrication, assembly, and testing) to verify that they are performed in accordance with approved methods, procedures, and specifications.